tprobinson/concourse-autotree-pipelines/README.md

 # Known Issues / TODO

 Only the .yml extension is recognized currently.
 If possible, .yaml should be supported as well.
+The update-all script currently does not delete pipelines that exist in Concourse but not in this repo.
+This will be added in a future version.